Select Page

 3) “Tips for Maximizing Pediatric Nephrology Appointments” These tips were prepared with input from parents of pediatric patients as a quick reference guide to ensure each visit with your child/children’s nephrologist is as productive as possible.
 Click here to view this tips sheet.

-On February 24, 2021 ASF hosted a live Q&A with pediatric nephrologist Dr. Bradley Warady to discuss care for Alport youth.
+In 2021 ASF hosted a live Q&A with pediatric nephrologist Dr. Bradley Warady to discuss care for Alport youth.
 Click here to view a closed-captioned recording of the event.

 X